 Biological medicinal product is a product, the active substance of which is a biological substance (Directive 2001/83/EC).
 A biological substance is a substance that is produced by or extracted from a biological source and that needs for its characterisation and the determination of its quality a combination of physico-chemical-biological testing, together with the production process and its control.
 However, all substances extracted from a biological source are not biological medicinal products, for example antibiotics which are produced in yeast/mold or polysaccharides, which can be accurately analysed and for which there is no viral risk, are classified as chemical medicinal products.
-The list of biological medicinal products is updated when necessary.

 Biological medicinal products include e.g. vaccines, blood products (e.g. coagulation factors), allergens and products manufactured using recombinant technology (proteins, e.g. insulin and antibodies).
 The newcomers of the group are so-called advanced therapy medicinal products (ATMPs): gene- and cell therapy medicinal products and tissue engineered products.

 Biological medicinal products were previously developed mainly for rare diseases, but nowadays more and more of them are directed towards treatment of common diseases like diabetes, arthritis, inflammatory bowel diseases, asthma and cancer.
 Biological medicinal products are believed to hold significant position in future medication, as already half of the products under development are biological medicinal products.

 The list of biological medicinal products can be found using FimeaWeb (choose classification: Biological medicinal products): FimeaWeb

 The supervision of biological medicinal products has always been under special attention in EU legislation, due to the fact that these products differ from other medicinal products with regards to their composition and manufacturing processes.
 The active substances of biological medicinal products are often heterogeneous mixtures, because of their starting materials (live cells) and complex manufacturing and purification processes.